Instructions for pedagogical portfolio – how to document your pedagogical qualifications

 5. Production of study materials

-Describe your efforts to produce study materials, compendiums, lab tutorials, etc. Indicate the target group and the degree of your own effort.
-Clearly describe your pedagogical considerations, for example on the basis of the didactic questions of what, how and why.
+Describe your efforts to produce textbooks, compendiums, laboratory guides, etc. Indicate the target group and the extent of your own effort.
+You should clearly describe your pedagogical considerations, for example on the basis of the didactic questions of what, how and why.
 Also describe to what extent others use the study materials you have produced.

-The concept of Scholarship of Teaching and Learning (SoTL) – entails developing a research approach to one’s teaching.
-The concept includes continuously working to improve the conditions for student learning, as well as sharing experiences of teaching and learning with colleagues.
-Sharing can take place within a specific subject area or on a more general basis, as well as locally or internationally.
+Scholarship of Teaching and Learning includes exchanging experiences of teaching and learning with colleagues.
+Exchanges can take place within a specific subject area or on a more general basis, as well as locally or internationally.

 Describe how and to what extent you have collaborated with colleagues on teaching and student learning, for example by participating in higher education conferences, pedagogy research and publications, activity in educational networks and other forms of sharing of experience.

-8. Pedagogical activities and knowledge sharing outside the university world
+7. Pedagogical activities and knowledge sharing outside the university

-Describe the pedagogical activities you have pursued outside the university world.
-This might cover knowledge sharing related to research and education with the surrounding community, for example at science festivals or in popular science publications.
+Describe the pedagogical activities that you have pursued outside the university.
+This might cover dissemination of knowledge about research and education to the surrounding community, for example at science festivals or in popular science publications.

-If you have been active in environments outside the university world and have experience from project management, staff training or similar, share this information here.
-The pedagogical content must be clear for all of the activities you describe.
+If you have worked in environments outside the university and have experience in, for example, project management, personnel training or similar, describe this.
+The pedagogical content must be clear for all activities you describe.

-Describe other pedagogical qualifications that you consider relevant such as pedagogy awards, study trips with a pedagogical purpose, pedagogical mentoring, cooperation on issues related to education and participation in pedagogy networks.
+Describe other pedagogical qualifications that you consider relevant, such as teacher awards, study trips with a pedagogical purpose, pedagogical mentoring, collaborations on educational issues and participation in educational networks.

-Present the appendices to which you refer in your pedagogical portfolio in a clear and transparent manner.
-For example, use a numbered table of contents with a clear heading for each appendix.
-All of the appendices listed must be referred to in the running text.
+Present the appendices that you refer to in your educational portfolio in a clear and transparent manner.
+Preferably use a numbered table of contents with a clear title for each appendix.
+All included appendices should be referenced in the running text.